arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ## Modbus TCP

-The **Modbus TCP/IP**, also briefly referred to as **Modbus TCP**, is a Modbus RTU protocol on Transmission Control Protocol and Internet Protocol (TCP/IP) interface over Ethernet to exchange data between compatible devices.
+The **Modbus TCP/IP**, also briefly referred to as **Modbus TCP**, is a Modbus RTU protocol that uses TCP/IP interface over Ethernet to exchange data between compatible devices.

 ***For more information regarding the Modbus RTU protocol implementation on an Opta™, it may interest you to check out ["Getting Started with Modbus RTU on Opta™"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.***